AssessingSolar/dtu_solar_station/_sources/instrumentation.md.txt

 | 21-06-2018 | Kipp & Zonen CMP11 | 128767        | 8.14                                | 21-06-2018       |
 | 22-02-2021 | Kipp & Zonen CMP11 | 128767        | 8.02                                | 08-02-2021       |

+The GHI sensor was moved onto the tracker on 2017-09-06.
 A ventilator was mounted on the GHI sensor on March 7th, 2024.
+Pyranometer 128767 was also calibrated in November 2012 (sensitivity: 7.95).

 ## Diffuse horizontal irradiance (DHI)